PostHog/posthog.com/contents/blog/the-posthog-array-1-28-0.md

 ### Help us improve PostHog

 We’re working hard to improve the PostHog experience and would love to talk to you!
-Please join one of our Product, Engineering or Marketing team members in a quick 30-min call to help us understand how to improve.
+Please join one of our Product, Engineering or Marketing team members on a quick 30-min call to help us understand how to improve.
 Schedule directly [on Calendly](https://calendly.com/posthog-feedback).

 As a small thank you for your time, we're giving away some awesome [PostHog merch](https://merch.posthog.com)!